geekwebsolution/cf7-redirects/readme.txt

 **Plugin Features**

-*Redirect to Specific Page
+🔹 Redirect to Specific Page

-*Redirect to Specific Post
+🔹 Redirect to Specific Post

-*Redirect to Specific Custom url
+🔹 Redirect to Specific Custom url

-*Redirect url open in new tab
+🔹 Redirect url open in new tab

-*Pass form parameter with redirect url
+🔹 Pass form parameter with redirect url

-*Option to add custom JavaScript
+🔹 Option to add custom JavaScript

 == Installation ==